Pro Dean Advising - Science

 - Approve penalties for cases of student academic misconduct.

 - Provide academic advice and oversight for the evening degree programme.

 - Convene examination boards and consider student appeals for ID modules.

 The current Pro Dean Advising for Science is Dr Graham Kirby.

-Graham Kirby is a Senior Lecturer in the School of Computer Science, where in recent years he has taught first year programming, and software engineering and distributed systems at Honours.
+Graham Kirby is a Senior Lecturer in the School of Computer Science, where in recent years he has taught first-year programming and Honours-level software engineering and distributed systems.
 His research interests are in distributed systems in general, and distributed storage, peer-to-peer systems and middleware in particular.
 He is currently involved, with colleagues at Edinburgh and Cambridge, in a project to construct an automatically linked genealogy of Scottish historical records, with the aim of producing a data set of research interest to historians and social scientists.